RickyNJ/NetPretender/README.md

         response: hi my name is ${deviceId}
         # Set the response delay in seconds.
 Default is no delay.
         delay: 1
-      # Print out the reponse in parts by defining a multiPartResponse
+      # Print out the response in parts by defining a multiPartResponse
       - command: show interfaces --all
         multiPartResponse:
           - "SHOWING INTERFACES"